MuhtasimTanmoy/Trade-Journal/Terms.md

 The CDS contract works by the buyer of the contract paying a periodic premium to the seller, in exchange for a promise to be compensated in the event of a credit event.
 The amount of compensation is typically based on the difference between the face value of the bond and its market value after the credit event.

 CDS contracts are commonly used by investors to manage credit risk in their portfolios.
 For example, if an investor holds a bond, they may purchase a CDS contract to hedge against the possibility of the issuer defaulting.
 Similarly, investors who do not hold the bond may also buy CDS contracts to speculate on the possibility of a credit event occurring.

+`What is index fund?
+How they operate?`

+An index fund is a type of mutual fund or exchange-traded fund (ETF) that is designed to track the performance of a specific market index, such as the S&P 500 or the Dow Jones Industrial Average.
+Instead of being actively managed by a fund manager, index funds use a passive investment strategy that aims to match the performance of the underlying index by holding a portfolio of securities that closely tracks the index's composition and weighting.

+Sure.
+For example, let's say you want to invest in an index fund that tracks the performance of the S&P 500, which is an index of 500 large-cap U.S. stocks.
+Instead of trying to pick individual stocks and actively manage your portfolio, you can simply buy shares in the index fund, which will automatically invest in all 500 stocks in the S&P 500 in proportions that closely match the index's composition and weighting.
+This means that if the S&P 500 goes up or down, the value of your index fund investment will also go up or down by a similar amount.